 Any time!
 If you’d like photos of the candlelit Garden at twilight, you might consider getting tickets for an earlier slot.
 If you prefer a more atmospheric, romantic experience, a later time slot might work better.

-Will there be places to get a snack or warm up?
+Will there be places to get a drink and a snack?

 How do we post about this event on social media?

-Post your photos and comments, using #CBGNightLights, and tag us: @chicagobotanic.
+Post your photos and comments, using #GardenLuminarias, and tag us: @chicagobotanic.
 No tripods or monopods, please.

 What happens if the weather turns bad after we buy tickets?

-We’ll track any wind or rain closely and let you know as soon as possible if this pop-up event has to be canceled because of weather.
-If the event is canceled, full refunds will be issued to the credit card used to purchase tickets; look for the refund within 7 to 10 business days of your canceled ticket date.
+We’ll track any wind or rain closely and will let you know by 3 p.m. the day of the event if this pop-up event has to be canceled because of weather.
+If the Garden cancels the event, you will be contacted via email to receive a full refund.
 Also, check our website and social media pages for updates.

 Should I arrive in advance of my visit time?

-Do allow extra time for entry and parking, but do not arrive more than 30 minutes before the entrance time printed on your ticket.
-The time on your ticket allows you to enter at any time within 30 minutes of your time slot.
+Do allow extra time for entry and parking, but do not arrive more than 15 minutes before the entrance time printed on your ticket.
+The time on your ticket allows you to enter at any time within your 15-minute time slot.
 After you are admitted, you may stay as long as you would like.
-The event ends at 10:30 p.m.
-Our goal is to reduce wait times by staggering ticket sales, although there may still be some waiting time.
+The event ends at 10 p.m.
+Our goal is to reduce wait times by staggering ticket sales.

 I am visiting the Chicago Botanic Garden during the day.
-Will I have to leave the Garden before entering Night Lights in the evening?
+Will I have to leave the Garden before entering Luminarias at the Garden in the evening?

-The Garden will close each day at 6 p.m. and will reopen at 7 p.m. for ticketed guests only.
-If you have a ticket to Night Lights and are in the Garden prior to 6 p.m., you will be asked to wait in the Visitor Center until your entry time.
+The Garden will close each day at 5 p.m. and will reopen at 7 p.m. for ticketed guests only.
+If you have a ticket to Luminarias at the Garden and are in the Garden prior to 5 p.m., you will be asked to either leave or wait in your vehicle until your entry time.

-Yes, we recommend booking in advance online.
+Yes, you must purchase your tickets to this event in advance online.
+There will be no walk-up sales.
 Each timed entry has a limited capacity and we expect this event to sell out.
-You can also purchase parking (parking fee applies to nonmembers) online before your visit to save time.

 If I book the wrong date, can I transfer my ticket to another date?